Capturing Polysemanticity with PRISM: A Multi-Concept Feature Description Framework: Introduction

-Existing methods provide a single description per feature~\cite{bills-2023-LanguageModelsCan,gao-2024-ScalingEvaluatingSparse,choi_scaling_2024,yu-2024-LatentConceptbasedExplanation,gur-arieh-2025-EnhancingAutomatedInterpretability}, which can obscure the true complexity of a feature’s function.
+While the problem of polysemanticity is generally addressed through the extraction of sparse features, such as via sparse autoencoders, feature description methods, which aim to explain the functional purpose of individual features, typically provide a single explanation per feature~\cite{bills-2023-LanguageModelsCan,gao_scaling_2024,choi_scaling_2024,yu-2024-LatentConceptbasedExplanation,gur-arieh_enhancing_2025}.
+This can limit the ability to capture the full range of patterns a feature may represent.
 To offer more comprehensive and nuanced feature descriptions, we introduce \method, a framework for generating and evaluating multi-concept feature descriptions that considers \emph{multiple} patterns per feature.
 In Figure~\ref{fig:polysemantic-example}, we present a neuron previously labeled as ``possibly monosemantic'' \cite{openai2024automatedinterpretability} that \method\ reveals to activate for a highly diverse and heterogeneous set of concepts characterized by textual descriptions.
-Throughout this work, a concept refers to a cluster of token-level inputs that elicit similar contextualized neuron activations, allowing each neuron to be associated with multiple concepts that reflect the diversity of inputs it responds to.
+Throughout this work, a concept refers to a cluster of token-level inputs that elicit similar contextualized feature activations, allowing each feature to be associated with multiple concepts that reflect the diversity of inputs it responds to.
 Our contributions include: \begin{enumerate}[topsep=1pt, partopsep=0pt, itemsep=0pt, leftmargin=0.7cm] \item A framework, \method, that generates multi-concept descriptions of features (Section~\ref{sec:method}), providing greater precision and granularity compared to existing methods. \item A set of quantitative evaluations (Section~\ref{sec:evaluation}) for comparing multi-concept textual descriptions across different feature description methods. \item A first multi-concept feature description analysis of language model features, revealing that individual features encode a highly diverse and heterogeneous set of concepts (Section~\ref{sec:investigating_multi_concepts}). \end{enumerate}

 By addressing the limitations of single-concept feature descriptions, \method\ enables a systematic and nuanced understanding of internal representations, crucial to advance the interpretability of language models.
-Our code is made publicly available to the community.\footnote{ \url{https://github.com/lkopf/prism}}
+Our code is made publicly available to the community.\footnote{\url{https://github.com/lkopf/prism}}